The Fragmentation of Machine Learning

 But failure isn’t the point of this post.

 There’s always failures in any fast moving, dynamic system.
 Critics will tell you that means the whole thing is a failure and that’s where they always get it wrong.
 Early digital cameras were slow and clunky.
 Critics said they’d never match “real” film.
 Now Kodak is out of business and nobody uses film anymore.

 Early failures are the very things that lead to success later.
 Evolution is built on the back of mistakes and early iterations.
 Watson was an impressive achievement for its time.
 The fact that it looks like a failure now only tells you how fast the times change.

 The short answer is simple.
 ML is stuck because it’s been endlessly fragmented, and sub-fragmented into small pieces that at best make for impressive demos with a vast gap between themselves and the real world.
-This works for discreet problems like chess and Go.
-ML has soundly conquered those.
-A more complicated game like Dota can work too, until an update comes out and the model needs to be retrained.
-Dota is still a far cry from the real world and already it moves too fast.
+This works for discrete problems like chess and Go.
+Machine learning has soundly conquered those.
+A more complicated game like Dota can be tackled with ML too, until an update comes out and the model needs to be retrained.
+Dota is still a far cry from the real world, and already it moves too fast.

-The data is normally the most balkanized part of the whole stack, and that’s the core of the issue, because everything in ML is downstream of data.
+The data is taken for granted.
+It’s seen as moving from one tool to the next instead of a part of the whole stack, and that’s the core of the issue.
+Everything in ML is downstream of data.